-Where a public body member is participating in an executive session remotely, he or she must state at the start of the executive session that no other person is present and/or able to hear the discussion at the remote location.
+Where a public body member is participating in an executive session remotely, the member must state at the start of the executive session that no other person is present or able to hear the discussion at the remote location.
 The public body may authorize, by a simple majority vote, the presence and participation of other individuals at the remote participant's location.

-While in executive session, the public body must keep accurate records and must take a roll call vote of all votes taken and may only discuss matters for which the executive session was called.
+While in executive session, the public body must keep accurate records, all votes taken must be recorded by roll call, and the public body may only discuss matters for which the executive session was called.